-Organize your workplace!
-Unity devs do not dispose of any common solution for this issue.
+Unity devs do not dispose of any common solution for ‘project directories structure’ issue.
+What about special folders?
 It’s time to change it.

 Work on multiple projects, together with many developers taught me that some general solutions have to be developed due to the fact that now most frequent pattern is a mess.
 I have lost few hours of my life just because files were in the wrong place.
 One can think this is only cosmetic improvement or it can be done later.
 But this minor detail can improve your team work and save unnecessary confusion.